DrNginX/Air-Quality-Analysis/README.md

 14. Quantile Regression: Instead of modeling the mean of the dependent variable, quantile regression models different quantiles, helping to understand the relationship across the entire distribution.

-where, among all, I have only used linear and multiple-linear regression.
+where, among all, I have only used linear and multiple-linear regression only.
+So let's discuss the result of regression before and after transformation

 ## The final conclusion of this analysis is:
 There are several reasons for negative values arriving when we perform the cross-validation score, and those are:
 Scoring FunctionData